oddbird/oddsite/content/2019/05/17/smashing.rst

 "that's cool, but not a priority for me" and I move on.

-I also have vey stong opinions about how a tool should fit my wokflow.
+I also have very strong opinions about how a tool should fit my workflow.
 For example:
 features in React got me excited several years back, but Vue reframed the idea in a way that fit my requirements.
-That difference was obviuos from looking at code samples, and made Vue worth my time to learn.
+That difference was obvious from looking at code samples, and made Vue worth my time to learn.

-React hides all my favorite languages (HTML and CSS) inside JavaScript with custom syntax, while Vue encourarges a stuctured split between languages that allows each one to shine.
+React hides all my favorite languages (HTML and CSS) inside JavaScript with custom syntax, while Vue encourages a structured split between languages that allows each one to shine.
 Valid CSS and HTML work in Vue by default without any adjustments.